WalterBanda/Java_Recap/README.md

 ## 🚀 Project Profile

-This is a Project that I use for recaps, reference and refresh to the Java syntax
+This is a Project that I use for recaps, reference and refresh to the Java syntax.

+This repo also contains tutorial that ive used to teach other people java and most parts covered are the essentials for application development

 ## 🚧 Project Structure 🏗